 - How does strand bamboo density compare to other hardwoods?

 - Strand bamboo is the densest hardwood on the market.
-It’s almost three times the strength of an oak floor, with a Janka Hardness Ratings average above 4,000!
+It’s almost three times the strength of an oak floor, with a Janka Hardness rating average above 4,000!
 This tough mother can really take a beating, and its beautiful look has universal appeal.

 - How is strand bamboo constructed?

 - The construction process for strand bamboo flooring is markedly different from other bamboo floors.
-Long, thick culms of bamboo are broken down into individual strands. and are then woven together for maximum strength, then compressed under extreme heat and pressure.
+Long, thick culms of bamboo are broken down into individual strands.
+And are then woven together for maximum strength, then compressed under extreme heat and pressure.
 The process creates a beautiful hardwood look.
-In addition, this construction method creates an extremely stable floor that withstands heavy wear and tear.
+Also, this construction method creates an extremely stable floor that withstands heavy wear and tear.
 The tough flooring of strand bamboo is the perfect choice for pet owners, families with small children, and others who want the look of hardwood without the difficult maintenance.